 Remember, Tests on Alpha run within days, not months.
 You’ll have plenty of time to iterate or build onto past Tests, so don’t worry if it’s not perfect the first time around.

-To understand how Alpha turns your plain-English Test into data, you can check out our Agile Research Methodology.
+To understand how Alpha turns your plain-English Test into data, you can check out our Testing Methodology.

 After Alpha executes your Test, you will be notified that data and insights are ready for you to review.

 Depending on the test, there may be a prototype created and used within the testing environment in order to illustrate your product more clearly to users (learn more about Alpha’s prototyping capabilities here!).

 The Test results will include mixture of quantitative and/or qualitative data.
 The quantitative data typically employs more breadth of user feedback by way of larger sample-size surveys, while the qualitative data employs more depth of user feedback by way of unmoderated user videos and/or moderated interviews (including full transcriptions!).